This column offers suggestions on the issues you should discuss with your clients.

 Personal Financial Planning

-How much do you know about personal financial planning?
-Find out in this five-question quiz based on the types of questions found in the AICPA Personal Financial Specialist Examination.
+How much do you know about Social Security?
+Find out in this five-question quiz.

 There are steps older borrowers can take if they are struggling to pay off student loans.

 Clients are often reluctant to discuss the vital topic of long-term care.
 Here’s a guide to lead you through what is often a difficult conversation.